References

 I. Philosophical Foundations

-Frankl, Viktor E. Man’s Search for Meaning.
-Beacon Press, 2006.
+Viktor E. Frankl, Man’s Search for Meaning (Boston: Beacon Press, 2006).

-Ṭhānissaro Bhikkhu.
-On the Path: An Anthology on the Noble Eightfold Path Drawn from the Pali Canon.
-The Abbot Metta Forest Monastery, 2017, p.
-125. Thanisarro explains the interactions between these two principles by way of systems theory.
+Ṭhānissaro Bhikkhu, On the Path: An Anthology on the Noble Eightfold Path Drawn from the Pali Canon (Valley Center, CA: Metta Forest Monastery, 2017), 125.
+In this section, Ṭhānissaro explains the interactions between these two principles by way of systems theory.
 Together, they create a complex non-linear system, even if the principles themselves are relatively simple.
 Scientists have found that many complex non-linear systems, including physical and social systems, exhibit behavior similar to the causal interactions related to suffering and the path to ending suffering.
 These systems often contain feedback loops, which can be positive, intensifying the original event, or negative, working in opposition to each other to maintain balance.
 The presence of these loops in the causes of suffering can make it difficult to discern the causal patterns and can also make it hard to predict how quickly the effects of actions will be seen.
 This unpredictability can be discouraging for those trying to bring about change.
 However, the advantage of a system containing many feedback loops, such as those found in human patterns of behavior, is that it is neither strictly deterministic nor totally chaotic.
 This allows for the possibility of creating desired outcomes by applying knowledge of the principles underlying the system to push it in a particular direction.
 In particular, skillful feedback loops in the mind, created through appropriate attention, can amplify throughout the system and push it towards ending suffering.

-Patrick McKee and Clifton Barber.
-“On Defining WISDOM.”
-The International Journal of Aging and Human Development, vol. 49, no. 2, 1999, p.
-149–64.
-SAGE Journals, https://doi.org/10.2190/8G32-BNV0-NVP9-7V6G.
+Patrick McKee and Clifton Barber, “On Defining WISDOM,” The International Journal of Aging and Human Development 49, no. 2 (1999): 149–64, https://doi.org/10.2190/8G32-BNV0-NVP9-7V6G.

 II.
 The Principles Behind Keeping Principles